 It turns out that Samsung hardware owners aren’t the only ones who need be concerned over exploding hardware.
 A number of Nutribullet users have reported that their blenders have exploded and/or overheated, in some cases causing nasty burns.

 The past six months have seen a number of reports of hardware overheating and in some cases exploding, most commonly because of troublesome lithium-ion batteries, but that’s not always the case.
-With Nutribullets, the report initially raised on Australian news show Today Tonight Adelaide, suggests that even mains-powered blender, the Nutribullet, is at risk of exploding.
+A report initially raised on Australian news show Today Tonight Adelaide, suggests that even a mains-powered blender, the Nutribullet, is at risk of exploding.

 The attorney warned that millions of people owned the Nutribullet blender and were unaware of its potential hazards.

 Although Nutribullet owner Homeland Housewares, has yet to issue an official statement in response to the original Australian news report, it has in the past suggested that explosions were possibly the fault of counterfeit blenders built without the safety considerations of the official brand (thanks Metro).

 We may need to learn more about this potential issue from the manufacturer before making any judgment, but if you use a Nutribullet, be aware of potential overuse, and of any overheating components.